jborean93/PowerShell-Yayaml/README.md

 [![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/PowerShell-Yayaml.svg)](https://www.powershellgallery.com/packages/Yayaml)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/jborean93/PowerShell-Yayaml/blob/main/LICENSE)

-Yet Another PowerShell YAML parser and writer.
+Yet Another YAML PowerShell parser and writer.
-While there are a few other YAML modules out on the gallery this is designed to take advantage of Assembly Load Contexts (ALC) to avoid being impacted by other modules already loading YamlDotNet like platyPS.
+While there are a few other YAML modules out on the gallery this module includes the following features:

++ YAML 1.2 parser and emitter
++ YAML 1.2 JSON parser and emitter
++ Support for custom schemas
++ Finer control over scalar, map, and sequence styles
++ Loads `YamlDotNet` in an Assembly Load Context to avoid DLL hell and cross assembly conflicts

+There are schemas that support YAML 1.2 (default), 1.2 JSON, 1.1, and failsafe values.

 See [Yayaml index](docs/en-US/Yayaml.md) for more details.